superhero1/ffritz/README-APP.md

 it uses a toolchain archive loaded from my [ftp](ftp://ftp.ffesh.de/pub/ffritz/toolchain-external-custom/) server.

-If the download or the server fails you can either
+If the download or the server fails, or if you face build issues with my sdk archive, you can either

 - set SDK_DOWNLOAD=0 in conf.mk,
 - build it by yourself ("make sdk-atom"),